Rupa-Rd/babyCryAnalyzer/README.md

 The Baby Cry Analyzer uses deep learning algorithms to analyze the sound of the baby's cry and identify patterns that correspond to different causes of distress.
 The app then provides a personalized recommendation based on the analysis.

 ### Note
 This is just a project idea alone.
-If anyone wants to contribute to this project or want to work in this project, Kindly create a issue.
+If anyone wants to contribute to this project or want to work in this project, Kindly create an issue.